wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 #### Make Form

-When handling an API request for raising an alert, we need to handle the input to ensure it's what we expect.
-With Symfony, the easiest way to do this is with a Form.
+When handling an API request for raising an alert, we need to validate the input to ensure it's what we expect.
+With Symfony, the easiest way to do this is by using a Form.
 With a Form, we can define what values we expect and any constraints on these values.
-So, do so by running the command below:
+Start by running the command below:

 ```bash
 php bin/console make:form